About the AVC-R

 About Dr. Smith

 Jessi L. Smith is a Professor of Psychology and the Associate Vice Chancellor for Research at the University of Colorado Colorado Springs.
-Dr. Smith’s research specializes in social psychological aspects of gender and culture that advance the success of people at risk in education, the workplace, and health.
-She has over 70 peer reviewed publications and one book to her credit.
+Dr. Smith’s research specializes in social psychological aspects of gender and culture that advance the success of marginalized and minoritized people within the spaces they learn, work, and live.
+By the numbers, she has over 70 peer reviewed publications and one book to her credit.
 She also has over $10 million in external funding from the NIH and NSF.
 Her funded work includes longitudinal analyses of Native American and Latino student experiences in STEM; cross-sectional analyses of women’s motivation for STEM; and experimental interventions designed to change situations to foster diversity, equity, and inclusion.
-She served as Director and Primary Investigator of the NSF funded ADVANCE Project TRACS,at Montana State University from 2012-2018, which broadened the participation of women faculty in STEM and behavioral science fields, including enhancing research opportunity and capacity for the entire campus community.
-She is currently PI of the NSF ADVANCE Adaptation Grant, Project CREST, which is a campus-wide effort to create systemic changes that enhance the research experience of women- and minority-identified faculty.
+She served as Director and Primary Investigator of the NSF funded ADVANCE IT Project TRACS at Montana State University, which broadened the participation of women faculty in STEM and behavioral science fields, including enhancing research opportunity and capacity for the entire campus community.
+She currently serves as the PI on the ADVANCE Adaption Grant called Project CREST, which adapts evidence-based practices to create sustainable equity within the research culture at UCCS.

 Dr. Smith was hired as the first full time Chief Research Officer at UCCS in 2018.
 She brings her diversity and motivational science lens to provide leadership and oversight for campus research and sponsored program activities.
 Using shared governance leadership, her role is to assess, create, and revise research policies and procedures; promote growth and development of sponsored project activity; develop activities to promote professional development of faculty and students for research excellence; manage research communications and research data analytics, and ensure the responsible conduct of research.
-She also currently serves on the NIH Advisory Committee to the Director’s Working Group on Diversity and is on the research advisory team for the Association for Women in Science Advance Resource and Coordination Network.
+Dr. Smith also serves as the Technology Transfer official and the Research Integrity Officer.
+She has served on the NIH Advisory Committee to the Director’s Working Group on Diversity and is currently on the research advisory team for the Advance Resource and Coordination Network.
 She is dedicated to reshaping structures to positively impact research motivation and ensuring the highest level of integrity, inclusion, and ethics.
 She is a mother, partner, avid hot spring soaker, animal lover, and country music fan.

 - Ph.D.
 (2002) Psychology, University of Utah